LukaszRados/flashcards/README.md

 # Express Flashcards

-A simple flashcards application written in Vue.JS on frontend and Express.js on backend.
-The main aim of the app is for me to learn new cool stuff (Express) and refresh stuff I already know (Vue).
-It is also a way to spend quarantine learning something new by actually procrastinating (why would I learn Spanish as I planned if I can write an app to learn Spanish instead) 💁🏻‍♂️
+This is a simple flashcards application that I wrote while being in quarantine in Spain.
+I had plenty of free time and I decided to spend it on learning something new.
+I decided to polish my Spanish.
+But what's better from learning a language?
+Writing an app to learn it.

+Was this project complex enough to require Vuex, express or even Vue.js?
+I don't think so, but it was a nice opportunity to learn something new (Jest, Express.js) and refresh known things (Vue, Vuex).

 ## Installation